What Is the Flowtime Technique?

 The best way to ensure that this does not happen to you is to learn to block out the distractions and manage interruptions.
 Here are some ways you can do that:

 Only keep the browser tabs you need for that task open, close all the rest.
-The more tabs you have open, the more easily will be for you to get distracted by other stuff.
+The more tabs you have open, the easier it will be for you to get distracted by other stuff.

 Turn off the notifications for all email, Slack, and other instant messaging services or keep them in Do Not Disturb mode.
 This will stop all the constant distractions that come from those nagging notifications and you will be able to keep your focus on work.